 Stressed?
 B Vitamins Can Help.

-For gals dealing with a whole lot of stress, it’s essential to bring on a B complex for support.
-That’s because the B vitamins support adrenal health and healthy production of cortisol.
+For gals dealing with a whole lot of stress, it's essential to bring on a B complex for support.
+That's because the B vitamins support adrenal health and healthy production of cortisol.
 Cortisol helps keep inflammation low, modulates stress, and keeps you from dumping all of your sex hormones for survival.
+Read more about how stress effects your period.

 Folate vs Folic Acid